- Dr Karen Harper, UQ

 - characterise a selection of low-quality, medium-quality and high-quality fodders

-- determine the digestibility of dry matter, neutral detergent fibre and acid detergent fibre for each fodder using in vitro rumen fluid fermentation
+- determine the digestibility of dry matter, neutral detergent fibre and acid detergent fibre for each fodder using in vitro and in vivo rumen fluid fermentation

 - identify the microorganisms living on the surface of the fodder particles and how they change over time using metagenomics analysis